 It may have sounded romantic to my friends back in Ohio, but I essentially moved to Italy because we had no other choice.
 I speak his language and he speaks very little of mine.
 We work on English every day but the road is long and recent political events have deterred me from springing for a ticket back to the states.
 Despite Italy’s debilitating economic crisis, we really have a better chance at a modest life here than we would in the U.S. Studying abroad here stripped me of any fantasies about the idyllic Tuscan sun and let me tell you, sweating my bum off last summer as an Au Pair confirmed to me–Italy is not all gelato and beaches and pasta….although yum….

 There are some days when I feel like I’m conjugating all my verbs correctly and managing to converse at a semi-educated adult level.
 And then there are the days when I resort to pouting like a toddler and pointing and whining “HOW DO YOU SAY THAT?
 CAN YOU JUST LOOK IT UP IN ENGLISH FOR ME FOR ONCE?!”
-This inter-cultural marriage thing is not by any means easy.
+This inter-cultural marriage thing is not by any means easy, see: What no one tells you about marrying someone who doesn’t speak English .
 I work so hard to say the simplest phrases some days.
 It’s like my everyday life is an episode of “kids say the darndest things” only it’s always me, in Italian, as a child-adult…and I can’t tell you how hard it is to teach your husband your native language.
 We try to make a point to work on English every day after breakfast but the fact is that especially in the beginning, learning a new language is a lot of work with little reward.
 I get to be Christine teacher again but it is boring and slow.

 This time of year especially, being away from family can be difficult.
 I’m embracing my new family and baking them banana bread and pies for good measure.
 I’m so lucky that we got to celebrate Thanksgiving in good company and while the meal is never the same as when we have the family classic “I’m thankful for” speech- I’m beyond grateful all the same.
 My pumpkin pie kicked ass this year and I got to share a little bit of what’s important to me.